-- Legislative stage: As part of the Edinburgh Reforms, the UK Government is consulting on repealing the UK PRIIPs legislation and leaving the FCA to regulate on retail disclosure.
-In parallel, the FCA is consulting on various aspects of a future disclosure framework. - Related EU developments: The EC is reportedly considering a review of the EU PRIIPs regime, as part of the expected Retail Investment Strategy, possibly to be published in the first half of 2023. - ICMA engagement and materials: Various ICMA position papers and other materials can be found on ICMA's PRIIPs KIDs webpage and its Retail Access to Bond Markets webpage. - Contact: Ruari Ewing.
+- Regulatory initiative: UK proposals to repeal and replace the UK's Packaged Retail Investment and Insurance Products (PRIIPs) disclosure regime. - Key issue: How retail investors can make informed investment decisions. - Key messages: The proposed repeal of the UK PRIIPs regime and seemingly intended exclusion of mainstream bonds from the FCA's replacement disclosure regime are both welcome.
+(This is because there seem to be significant limitations to disclosure as a retail investor protection tool and the PRIIPs regime has been a significant disincentive to retail bond availability.)
+The exclusion however needs to be clear and could track the existing exclusions from the UK's new Consumer Duty in this respect.
+As noted above regarding the EU and UK prospectus regimes, the PRIIPs Regulation is also only one factor requiring holistic consideration in relation to retail bond markets. - Legislative stage: As part of the Edinburgh Reforms, the UK Government consulted on repealing the UK PRIIPs legislation and leaving the FCA to regulate on retail disclosure.
+In parallel, the FCA issued a discussion paper on various aspects of a future disclosure framework. - Related EU developments: The EC is reportedly considering a review of the EU PRIIPs regime, as part of the expected Retail Investment Strategy, possibly to be published in the first half of 2023. - ICMA materials: Various ICMA position papers and other materials can be found on ICMA's PRIIPS KIDS webpage (including ICMA's response to the UK Government consultation and ICMA's response to the FCA's discussion paper) and its Retail Access to Bond Markets webpage.

+Contact: Ruari Ewing.